-Name of the policy to be screened: Assembly Skills & Behaviours

-Is this policy new or revised?
-(Please append policy to screening form) New policy

-What is it trying to achieve? (brief outline of intended aims/outcomes of th ne policy)

-For the purpose of this screening form, the reference to 'Policy' includes the Assembly Skills & Behaviour document and the accompanying Guide for Managers and Staff.

-The Assembly Skills & Behaviours document is a replacement for the current Core Competency Framework.
-It is designed to outline the skills and behaviours that are essential to overall effective performance in the Assembly Secretariat.

-The Guide for Managers and Staff provides information on how the Assembly Skills & Behaviours will be used in Recruitment & Selection; Performance Management (including Probation) and Learning & Development.

-The policy will be issued to all staff once approved and will apply to all Assembly Commission employees.
+Name of the policy to be screened: Guidance to Managing & Developing Performance in the Assembly Is this policy new or revised?
+(Please append policy to screening form) New policy What is it trying to achieve? (brief outline of intended aims/outcomes of the policy) The guidance to Managing & Developing Performance in the Assembly reflects the new approach to performance management in the Assembly and is designed to assist Commission staff members in understanding and using the new approach.
+The policy will be issued to all staff once approved and will apply to all Commission staff members.
 Who initiated or wrote the policy?
-HR Office

-Directorate responsible for devising and delivering the policy?
-Corporate Services

-Was consultation carried out as part of this screening exercise?
+HR Office Directorate responsible for devising and delivering the policy?
+Corporate Services Was consultation carried out as part of this screening exercise?
 Yes  No 🗆